senzing-garage/knowledge-base/HOWTO/quickstart-macos.md

 These steps show the sample data in a web application.

-1. Start Senzing entity search webapp Docker container.
+1. In a **new** Mac Terminal, start Senzing entity search webapp Docker container.
+   :warning: If a new Mac Terminal is used, make sure `SENZING_PROJECT_DIR` environment variable is set.
    Example:

     ```console